Felipe-Curvelo/Credit-Model/README.md

 EL = PD x LGD x EAD

 Where:
-EL ⇒ expected losses, causes by borrower specific factor and economic environment PD ⇒ Probability of default
+EL ⇒ expected losses, causes by borrower specific factor and economic environment \n PD ⇒ Probability of default \n
 - The borrowers inability to pay their loan in full or on time LGD ⇒ Loss given default
 - The proportion of the total exposure that cannot be recovered by the lender once a default has occurred